Forside DH-Debate

 Sea kings ruled fleets of ships without fixed harbours.
 The ships were probably manned by men, who could not find their livelihood elsewhere, which indicates a large population pressure.
 The Widtsith poem, says: "Sigehere for many years ruled the Sea-Danes"; and Saxo tells about Roar and Helge: "They shared so the kingdom between them that Helge got the sea to rule"; and Adam of Bremen: "Guttovn, King Horic's nephew, who had been driven out of Denmark, and had lived as a pirate, in cooperation with his brother Harald, and having gathered a large number of ships, attacked their uncle.
 The result of the fight became that Horic and all his leading men were killed."

-Endings in Danish village place names founded in Roman and Germanic Iron Age and Viking period.
+Endings on Danish place names for villages founded in the Roman and Germanic Iron Ages and the Viking Age.

 Grain does not grow on the sea, so we must believe that all these sea kings and their men lived by plundering and pillaging along the coasts.